stashgg/stash-unity/Assets/Stash.Popup/README.md

 1. **WebKit.framework** & **SafariServices.framework** is included in your Unity project's iOS build settings
 2. The framework is properly linked in your Xcode project

 The plugin includes an editor script that automatically adds necessary framework to your iOS build settings.
-If you're experiencing issues:
+If you're still experiencing build issues:
 1. Check if the Stash.Popup folder is properly imported in your project
 2. Verify that the editor script is not being stripped from your build
 3. If issues persist, manually add WebKit.framework in Unity's iOS build settings